 The idea of CPF

-Currently, CPF is developed by Konrad Turek and Matthijs Kalmijn at the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW) and Thomas Leopold at the University of Cologne [see The CPF Team].
-The CPF code was designed and prepared by Konrad Turek and will be continuously developed and improved by the CPF team and the community of users.
+CPF is developed by Konrad Turek and Matthijs Kalmijn at the Netherlands Interdisciplinary Demographic Institute (NIDI-KNAW) and Thomas Leopold at the University of Cologne (see The CPF Team).
+The CPF code was designed and prepared by Konrad Turek and is continuously developed and improved by the CPF team and the community of users.

 How did it start?

-The first version of CPF (1.0) was published in December 2020.
+The first version of CPF (1.0) was published in December 2020 (Turek, Kalmijn, Leopold, 2021).
 The idea of the comparative dataset originated in 2019 among a group of sociologist from the Netherlands Interdisciplinary Demographic Institute, the University of Cologne, and the University of Amsterdam, involved in a research project “CRITEVENTS” founded by NORFACE/DIAL programme*, which focused on critical life events and the dynamics of inequality over the lifecourse.
 CPF was developed in an attempt to extend and popularise the approach implemented in the Cross-National Equivalent File (CNEF).
 CNEF is a long-running and well-established project which harmonizes international longitudinal surveys of households.
-It is an extraordinary endeavor, however, it has some limitations related to topics included, lack of options to include new variables, or complex application procedures.
-Building on the CNEF approach, CPF was an attempt to overcome these limitations for users who require more flexibility and control over the data management process.
+It is an extraordinary endeavor, however, CPF was an attempt to move the harmonization process to open science, crowdsource cooperation, provide novel functionalities, more flexibility and control over the data management process (Turek, 2025).

 Open Science Platform

 CPF is an open-science project, which means that it provides access to all resources, including the programming code.
 Furthermore, the code can be improved and developed by anyone who wishes to contribute to the project.
-To allow the open access and community-based development, we have built an open-science platform that connects several tools: website, online forum, GitHub and OSF.
+To allow the open access and community-based development, we have built an open-science platform that connects several tools: website, GitHub and OSF.
+Users’ improvements and suggestions will be recorded, incorporated, and shared using open online tools to allow continuous development and regular updates to the official versions of the code.
+This design balances community-based development with centralized coordination through a core team that supervises development and ensures quality control (Turek, 2025).

 CPF's open-science framework